MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/onboarding-teaching-tips-tours.md

 ### Common pitfalls

-- When you want to call out page names with bold, make sure only the caption is marked, such as **Sales Invoice** page or **Sales Invoices** list.
-In this example, "page" and "list" don't have and shouldn't have rich text applied.
+- When you want to call out page names with bold, make sure only the caption is marked, such as ´**Sales Invoice** page´ or ´**Sales Invoices** list´.
+In these examples, "page" and "list" don't have and shouldn't have rich text applied.

 - Don't apply multiple rich text styles to the same word.
 Apply one type of formatting only, bold, italic, or a link.

+### Links to open pages

+Adding links to page teaching tips can be relevant in the following cases:

+- Links can be added to page teaching tips, to help discoverability of a related key page or list in Business Central, such as linking to the **Item Templates** page from a teaching tip on the **Items** list page.
+-
 ## Tooltips and control teaching tips are complementary

 [!INCLUDE [ua-tooltips-teachingtips](../includes/ua-tooltips-teachingtips.md)]